Information Literacy Requirement

 In this age of information proliferation, students must acquire the necessary skills to understand and discern the wide range of content across all mediums.
 Students must be able to determine where to locate and effectively access information, critically evaluate the source and use the information within legal and ethical parameters.
 For these reasons, Excelsior College graduates will demonstrate competency in information literacy as part of the general education curriculum for an undergraduate degree.

-The information literacy requirement may be satisfied by passing the Excelsior College INL 102 Information Literacy online course, by passing the Excelsior College MLS 500 Graduate Research and Writing online course, by passing an approved, comparable course, or in the case of special populations, by taking INL 103.
-If a transfer course is not on the approved list of comparable courses in the Student Information System (SIS) course library, its syllabus must be submitted to the Excelsior College librarians for review.
-Read more information about Information Literacy courses INL 102 and INL 103 (PDF), and review the MLS 500 syllabus (PDF).
+The information literacy requirement may be satisfied by passing the Excelsior College INL 102 Information Literacy online course; by passing the Excelsior College MLS 500 Graduate Research and Writing online course; by passing an approved, comparable course; or in the case of special populations, by taking INL 103 (the print version).

-Enrolled students who have satisfied the information literacy requirement and transfer to another Excelsior College degree program will not be required to satisfy the requirement again.
-In other words, students who remain continuously enrolled at Excelsior College will be required to satisfy the information literacy requirement only once during their period of enrollment, regardless of whether they transfer from one degree program to another, and regardless of a resultant change in their academic policy date.
+Enrolled students who have satisfied the information literacy requirement and transfer to another Excelsior.degree program will not be required to satisfy the requirement again.
+(In other words, students who remain continuously enrolled at Excelsior will be required to satisfy the information literacy requirement only once during their period of enrollment, regardless of whether they transfer from one degree program to another, and regardless of a resultant change in their academic policy date.)

 Excelsior College alumni who have satisfied the information literacy requirement, and then enroll in another Excelsior College degree program will not be required to satisfy the requirement again.
 However, because INL 102 is continually updated, these alumni will be encouraged to retake it (no cost, no credit) upon enrollment.
-Furthermore, any Excelsior alumnus who graduated with credit for an outside course in information literacy (e.g., Penn Foster College's ENG 103 Information Literacy course), and then enrolls in another degree program at Excelsior, will be allowed to keep credit for that outside course in the subsequent degree program.
+Furthermore, any Excelsior alumnus who graduated with credit for an outside course in information literacy, and then enrolls in another degree program at EC, will be allowed to keep credit for that outside course in the subsequent degree program.